≡ Menu

 Protective Life offers Custom Choice UL, an innovative universal life policy that acts in many ways like traditional term life insurance.

-The policy is convertible in the first 20 years, or up to age 70, without the need for lab tests or medical exam.
+The policy is convertible in the first 20 years or up to age 70 without lab tests or medical exams.

 And unlike term life, your coverage does not end at the end of the Custom Choice UL term period.
-Rather, after the term period ends, the premium stays the same while the coverage amount adjusts down each year.
+Instead, the premium stays the same after the term ends while the coverage amount adjusts yearly.

 Protective Life ratings: